 Pledge metadata: The WLCG reports have to contain only those sites where MoUs or other pledges between VOs and sites are honoured, so the validity date and pledged hours are needed.
 Information is gathered from WLCG using the REBUS service.

 Other metadata: There are also other metadata like local privileges, SpecInt calculations, publication status, VO activities and more.
-Some of these metadata is calculated internally using other types of metadata and published for other EGI operational tools, like VO activity data and Site UserDN publishing
+Some of these metadata is calculated internally using other types of metadata and published for other EGI operational tools, like VO activity data and Site UserDN publishing.

 Release notes